 Worker dies after roof collapses at Pennsylvania stone mine

 LAKE LYNN, Pa.
-(AP) — Authorities say a worker has died after a roof collapsed at a stone mine in southwestern Pennsylvania.
+(AP) — The roof of a stone mine in southwestern Pennsylvania collapsed, killing one worker, authorities said.

+The victm was unresponsive when removed just after 11 p.m.
+Friday by the rescue team and the Smithfield volunteer fire department, environmental department spokesperson Lauren Fraley said.
+The worker was pronounced dead at the scene, and a name wasn’t released.

-The state and the federal Mine Safety and Health Administration will investigate.
+The department said it has ordered work halted and will investigate with the federal Mine Safety and Health Administration.

+Laurel Aggregates owner Arcosa Aggregates said it was cooperating with the federal mining agency and local authorities to investigate the cause.
+Arcosa spokesperson Jeff Eller said officials are “deeply saddened” and extend “deepest sympathies” to the victim’s family and friends.

 Copyright 2022 The Associated Press.
 All rights reserved.